A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Related Work

 These reviews show that there is much interest in the anthropomorphisation of (LLM-based) CAs, but also show that ethics-focused guidance remains somehow limited.
 Conceptually, anthropomorphisation is defined and operationalized in different ways, e.g., a form of attribution vs. design cues.
-Normatively, ethical discussions are still fragmented and often only risk-oriented, e.g., deception, overreliance, privacy-related harms, and the risk of dependency, while benefits are typically treated as depending on the context.
-Methodologically, even where anthropomorphic cues show small positive effects on average, the `empirical$\rightarrow$normative bridge' to concrete design and governance recommendations remains under-specified.
-We tackle these challenges in a scoping review.
-To do so, we address the following research questions:
+Ethical discussions are still fragmented and often only risk-oriented, e.g., deception, overreliance, privacy-related harms, and the risk of dependency, while benefits are typically treated as depending on the context.
+Methodologically, even where anthropomorphic cues show small positive effects on average, the link between empirical findings and ethical recommendations and to concrete design and governance recommendations remains under-specified.
+We tackle these challenges in a scoping review of explicitly ethics-oriented work on LLM-era conversational agents.

-\begin{itemize} \item \textbf{RQ1 (Conceptual Foundations)}: How do ethically oriented studies on LLM-based conversational agents define or operationalize anthropomorphisation? \item \textbf{RQ2 (Ethical Challenges and Opportunities)}: What ethical threats and opportunities for individuals, organizations, and society are associated with the anthropomorphisation of LLM-based CAs? \item \textbf{RQ3 (Methodological Approaches)}: What methods and analytic strategies are used to study ethical aspects of anthropomorphisation in LLM-based conversational agents? \end{itemize}